 Why we picked the Blackmagic Design Pocket Cinema Camera 4K:

-The Blackmagic Pocket Cinema Camera 4K is your ticket to professional-quality video without blowing all of your ad revenue on a new camera.
+The Blackmagic Pocket Cinema Camera 4K is your ticket to professional-quality video without blowing all of those oh-so-sweet YouTube ad dollars on a new camera.
 It’s also fantastic for livestreaming when combined with Blackmagic’s ATEM Mini HDMI switcher, which lets you control virtually all aspects of the camera from your computer, from focus to color correction.
+Designed for cinema production, you also don’t have to worry about the PCC4K overheating during a long session.

 But that’s not the only area where this camera excels.
 Unlike others on this list, the PCC4K can shoot either Blackmagic RAW or Apple ProRes filetypes internally.
 With up to 12:1 compression, Blackmagic RAW offers the best quality-to-file-size ratio of any video codec, while ProRes provides edit-friendly files that you can drop onto a timeline and immediately begin to cut.
 Both are going to provide better quality than what you can get with other cameras, especially in this price range, giving the PCC4K a pretty significant image quality edge for creators who don’t mind putting in a bit of extra effort.